Angular fractals in thermal QFT: Acknowledgements

 \section{Acknowledgements}

 We thank Arash Ardehali, Luca Delacretaz, Jake McNamara, Hirosi Ooguri, Edgar Shaghoulian, Joaquin Turiaci, and Yifan Wang for helpful discussions.
+We thank Yifan Wang for very helpful comments on a draft.
 This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under Award Number DE-SC0011632.
 In addition, NB and SP are supported in part by the Sherman Fairchild Foundation.
 DSD, JL, and YX are supported in part by Simons Foundation grant 488657 (Simons Collaboration on the Nonperturbative Bootstrap).